 - Complete and return the compliance statement attached to the rectification notice.

-It is important that as soon as possible after completing the work, you notify the plumbing inspector who issued the notice, or if he or she cannot be notified, the Building Commission.
+It is important that as soon as possible after completing the work, you notify the plumbing inspector who issued the notice, or if he or she cannot be notified, Building and Energy.
 Complete the statement that comes with the notice.